 A situation like Annie’s could have been avoided had her manager used a complete employee onboarding checklist that included:

 Jon loves his new job.
 Sure, it’s not always easy.
 But he knows exactly what he needs to achieve and feels supported day-to-day, which motivates him to rise to the challenge every time.
 Whenever he’s not sure what to do or has to tackle a task he’s unfamiliar with, he can turn to his team and get someone to walk him through it.
 Plus, he wouldn’t let his team down because he knows that his contribution, like everyone else’s, is valuable.

 What key onboarding best practices can contribute to employee success stories like Jon’s?
 Here are some ideas:

 An effective onboarding program covers both the practical and the human side of joining a company.
 And with so many factors to consider to create the perfect onboarding process, managing onboarding each new hire isn’t a one-person job.
 But, short of time and resources, it often feels like it has to be.
 Using an onboarding tool can help take some of the pressure off.

 Softstart helps you create memorable and effective onboarding experiences effortlessly, so you can spend more time building your employees up rather than building onboarding plans.
 The software comes with ready-to-use, customizable templates to build onboarding plans for every new employee.
 It’s a collaborative platform that your team can access online, so you can get team members to contribute to welcoming their new colleagues.

 Companies who take the time to invest and care about their new employees’ onboarding experiences get employees who care about their employers in return.
+Setting your new hires up to be engaged long-term is a worthwhile business investment.
 Now that hiring activities are spiking up again, are you ready to start onboarding on the right foot?